 - Channel route or wiring in lead pickup cavity is usually more “factory” looking and has finished over the route (but even late 1954 Strats can still have the lead pickup wiring “worm route” done during final assembly, showing bare wood with no finish).

-Some of the information was gathered from my own experience while other information gathered was from guitar hq.com, books by Richard Smith, and Stefano Gaibazzi from ReCaster restoration in Italy as well as other sources.
+Some of the information was gathered from my own experience while other information gathered was from guitar hq.com, books by Richard Smith as well as other sources.